 Elevate your privileges with a registered application

-If you’re a global admin, when you sign in to start your session, sapio365 will notify you that you can elevate your session and explain what that means.
-You’ll then be prompted to click the Elevate Privileges button in the left panel.
+If you’re a global admin, sapio365 displays a notice when you sign in to start your session, letting you know that you can elevate your session and briefly explaining what elevated privileges involve.
+To proceed, simply click the Elevate Privileges button in the left panel.

-An elevated sapio365 session differs from a standard User session because the registered application it uses does not require a user to sign in.
-Additionally, while a regular User session relies on an application created by Ytria, an elevated session requires you to create and use a registered application in your own Entra tenant, configured with specific Microsoft Graph permission scopes and roles.
+An elevated sapio365 session differs from a standard User session in two key ways.
+First, the registered application used for an elevated session does not require an interactive user sign-in.
+Second, while a regular User session uses a Ytria-provided application, an elevated session requires you to use a registered application in your own Entra tenant, configured with specific Microsoft Graph permission scopes and roles.

 How to elevate your sapio365 session